matatk/landmarks/README.md

 Information for Web Authors, Designers and Developers
 -----------------------------------------------------

-Please consider implementing landmarks on your site; here is some information to help you do so...
+As described at start of this document, landmarks can really help various people get a quick overview of your site, and navigate it much more effectively.
+This can save them *a lot* of time, so please consider implementing landmarks on your site; here is some information to help you do so...

 -   [Léonie Watson demonstrates landmarks (video)](https://www.youtube.com/watch?v=IhWMou12_Vk)
 -   [Using WAI-ARIA Landmarks (The Paciello Group 'blog article)](https://www.paciellogroup.com/blog/2013/02/using-wai-aria-landmarks-2013/)
 -   [W3C Advice on using Landmarks](http://www.w3.org/TR/WCAG20-TECHS/ARIA11.html)
+    -   If you're using HTML5 elements such as `<header>`, `<nav>`, `<main>` and others, then your page may well inherit some landmarks automagically.
+However it can be really helpful to label them (especially if there's more than one of a landmark on a page, such as a site-wide and page-local set of navigation links).
+The W3C documentation has all the details.

-It is important to ensure that landmarks are not over-used, because their power comes from providing an overview of the content of the page.
-The heading hierarchy for the page can be relied upon for more fine-grained navigation when a user has reached the section (landmark area) they need.
+Just bear in mind: it's important that landmarks are not over-used, because their power comes from providing a concise overview of the content of the page.
+The heading hierarchy for the page can be relied upon for more fine-grained navigation within a particular area of a page.

-A good rule of thumb when implementing landmarks: use as few landmarks as possible, but ensure that all of the content on the page is within a landmark region.
+Here's a good rule of thumb when implementing landmarks: use as few landmarks as possible, but ensure that all of the content on the page is within a landmark region.